 According to statistics, unitary tract infections are the second most common type of infections worldwide.
 These infections are usually caused by E.coli, a type of bacteria found in the intestine.
 If not properly handled, unitary tract infections can lead to serious consequences.

-Over the years, particular attention has been drawn to the protective effects of cranberry against urinary tract infections.
+Over the years, particular attention has been drawn to protective effects of cranberry against urinary tract infections.
 These investigations suggest that polyphenols found in cranberry can help fight against E.coli adherence to vaginal or bladder.
-Unitary tract infections can also affect children, infants and men, but they are very commonly found among women.

 Women are more vulnerable to urinary tract infection because their body structure is more exposed to external contaminations.
 Research says over 50% of women suffer a UTI unitary tract infection their lifetimes, and approximately 25% of women have at least one recurrence.
 Activities such as penis penetration and sexual stimulation can expose the vagina to bacterial infections.
 Secondly, since the vaginal opening is located very close to the anus in women, unclean wipes lead from back to front may result in infection.